Balzu/g4-2025-website/docs/_pages/index.markdown

 </div>

-Following this overview, a bar chart and a choropleth map of Europe offer a clearer picture of how cyber-attacks are ranked quantitatively by country and how they are geographically distributed across the region. **Italy** stands out as the second most targeted country in Europe, trailing only the United Kingdom—which recorded around 1,500 attacks compared to Italy’s approximately 900.
-The gap is significant, yet Italy clearly remains **a primary target**.
+Following this overview, our data identified Italy as the second most targeted country in Europe, with around **900 attacks**, trailing only the United Kingdom, which recorded approximately 1,500.
+The gap is significant, yet **Italy** clearly remains a **primary target**.
 Other major European powers like France, Germany, Spain, and Russia also rank among the top, though they fall behind Italy in total incidents.
 On a global scale, Italy still holds a prominent position, ranking **fourth** overall (after USA, UK and Canada).
 The United States dominates the landscape with a dramatically higher volume of attacks, underscoring both the scale of the threat and the importance of regional resilience.

 <div style="display: flex; justify-content: center;">
   <div>